subnub/myDrive/readme.md

 - MongoDB

 Optional:
-- FFMPEG (For Video Transcoding, Does not work very well because of encryption ATM, But non-transcoded videos stream without any issue, I do not recommend using this yet.)
+- FFMPEG (For Video Transcoding, Does not work very well because of encryption ATM, But non-transcoded videos stream work without any issue, I do not recommend using this yet.)

 Setup:
 - “npm install”, Installs all dependencies.